DanielDanielsson/SSH-config/README.md

 IdentityFile ~/.ssh/github-user2
 ```

-5. Import all the public keys on the corresponding GitHub accounts
+### 5. Import all the public keys on the corresponding GitHub accounts.

 Sign in to corresponding github account and add the public ssh key in Settings -> SSH and GPL Keys.
 Copy the correct keys by running